Frequently Asked Questions

 Do you accept Insurance?

-Yes, we are now accepting clients with Medicare Part B insurance and Georgia Medicaid insurance.
+Yes, we are now accepting clients with Medicare Part B, Georgia Medicaid, CareSource, Peach State Health Plan and Amerigroup insurance.
 We are currently in the process of becoming credentialed with other health insurance carriers.
 We also accept private pay (cash, check, debit/credit card) at this time.
 If we currently do not accept your health insurance, we still want to work with you.
 Ask your doctor for a referral for speech therapy, which would allow you to seek reimbursement from your insurance carrier.
 After your service, we can provide you with documentation to seek reimbursement from your insurance provider.
 Click here to download a Step-by-Step Guide for Seeking Reimbursement from Insurance Provider.

 What equipment or materials will I need for teletherapy?